British and Canadian Scottish / Highland regimental insignia and tartans.

 Canadian Seaforth Highlanders

-Canadian Seaforth Highlanders (4 copper sheet lugs), Scots Guards Officers Cap
+Canadian Seaforth Highlanders Scots Guards Officers Cap

 McKenzie Seaforth Highlanders No2 (Modern)